 |Married Female Police Officer Caught Having Sès-ex With Male Colleague On Duty|

 Sonwabo Mbananga, spokesperson for Correctional Services Minister Nosiviwe Mapisa-Nqakula, said the department rejected his immediate resignation and told him to serve a month’s notice – while on suspension – as required by the department’s regulations.
 Mbananga said the officer could not just walk away and “we are hoping that we will have finalised our internal disciplinary processes within 30 days”.

 The police minister said the officers have demeaned their departments and shamed their colleagues.

-Police Minister Nathi Mthethwa has described as “embarra’s’sing” and “immoral” the conduct of a male correctional officer and a female police officer caught on video having x on duty.
+Police Minister Nathi Mthethwa has described as “embarra’s’sing” and “immoral” the conduct of a male correctional officer and a female police officer caught on video having s-ex on duty.
 Mthethwa yesterday commended the South African Police Force’s Gauteng leadership for swiftly dismissing the Kagiso police officer whenthey became aware of the video.

 “The footage we have seen is an embarra’s’sment to the uniform and badge of the (police) and that of correctional services,” Mthethwa said.

 “It is demeaning to the reputation of all law-abiding, disciplined and dedicated men and women in blue.”